Stefon Diggs Player Prop Bets for NFL Week 9 | Buffalo vs. Jacksonville 11/7/2021

 Season Stats

-- Diggs has been the target of 65 of his team's 275 passing attempts this season, or 23.6% of the target share.
+- So far this season, 23.6% of the 275 passes thrown by his team have gone Diggs' way.

-- Diggs (13 red zone targets) has been the recipient of 24.5% of his team's 53 red zone pass attempts.
+- With 13 targets in the red zone this season, Diggs has been on the receiving end of 24.5% of his team's 53 red zone pass attempts.

-- The Bills have run 57.7% passing plays and 42.3% rushing plays this season.
-They rank fifth in the NFL in scoring.
+- The Bills, who rank fifth in the NFL in points scored, have dropped back to pass 57.7% of the time while opting for the ground attack 42.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Jaguars.